About Netherton : A-Z

 Most students participate in the Paeroa Touch Rugby tournament each year.
 The school enters 8-10 teams each year into the competition, all children are encouraged to participate.
 The season is usually 7 weeks long and is in the fourth term.
 It is played on a Thursday and held at Paeroa Centennial Park.
 The first round normally commences at 4.30pm.

 At Netherton School we have a compulsory school uniform.
-The polar fleece is maroon in colour with a gold Netherton School logo embroidered on the chest, the polo shirt is gold with maroon embroidery.
+The polar fleece is maroon in colour with a gold Netherton School logo embroidered on the chest, the polo shirt is maroon with gold embroidery.
 All children are expected to wear black shorts, skirts or pants.
-Paeroa Embroidery stocks our uniform, this is located next to 'Linn Motors' in Paeroa.
-The school uniform is also available for purchase from the school office in limited quantities.
+The school office stocks our uniform.
 A uniform bucket hat is compulsory in terms 1 and 4 and is available for purchase from the school office.
 A school jacket is available from the school office.
 See our Uniform page for more details.

 All children are encouraged to participate in a winter team sport.
 The school has netball and hockey teams.
 Paeroa and Ngatea have club soccer, rugby and rugby league teams.